 Entrepreneurs On Fire is a business blog and podcast, run by founder John Lee Dumas.
 The site features a mix of business resources, interviews with notable entrepreneurs, and online courses covering topics such as strategy formulation and sales.

+Perhaps the most crucial success factor in blogging is giving the audience what they want.
 Entrepreneurs On Fire does a great job of clearly signalling to its audience that the blog is relevant to their interests.
 Ultimately, this is a website for people who are interested in becoming wealthy.
-It plays to that crowd by placing money front-and-centre, with regular reports on the blog’s revenue, and a monthly income ticker on the site navigation.
+It plays to that crowd by placing money front-and-centre, with regular, detailed reports on the blog's revenue and a monthly income ticker on the site navigation.
 These things tell the audience that the blog is all about making money, and that the blog owner knows how to do exactly that.

 For Heather Delaney Reese, it seems that blogging is a way of life.
 It's A Lovely Life follows the blogger's family closely, from their holidays to their home life.
 The family is photographed frequently and made the subject of the blog's content.